NoeCoOfficial/Expland/LOG.md

 [7/1/2025] sebashtioon - Oops I missed some days... but made a TON of progress, can't wait for v0.6.0.

 [26/1/2025] sebashtioon - My bad for not keeping logs yall... the chest is coming and also music!
 Awesome

+[1/2/2025] sebashtioon - yoo wassup!!! v0.6.0 released yesterday.
+We hope you like it :D